 Zeil

 A small town of less than 10,000, Zeil has half-timbered houses and quaint charm.
 It is also the place that suffered from conflicts as well as a devastating loss of crops in the early 17th century.
-Some people questioned authority and were accused of being witches; ultimately hundreds were tortured and killed here under the local prince-bishop.
-When you walk through the town, you can see where people were chained to buildings in the square, so that passersby could look at them, spit on them, and more.
+Some people questioned authority and were accused of being witches; ultimately, hundreds were tortured and killed here under the local prince-bishop.

 Wallfahrtskirche Maria Limbach

 Said to have healing power, this pilgrimage church sits along a road calling no attention to itself.
-In fact, the exterior is so plain, that one would expect the interior to be simple, as well.
-This is most assuredly not the case.
-The interior is ornate, over the top, and showy.
-The architect also worked on the Wurzburg Residence palace in Wurzburg (which is a must-see in that town), but we were told that he died before he was able to design the outside.
-Today the church is used by appointment for baptisms, weddings, and funerals.
-Speaking of funerals, there is a very well-tended cemetery in the back of the property.
+In fact, the exterior is so plain that one would expect the interior to be simple, too.
+This is not the case.
+The architect also worked on the Wurzburg Residence palace in Wurzburg (which is a must-see in that town), but we were told that he died before he could design the outside.

 Seehof Palace

-Built in the 17th century and located just outside Mummelsdorf (and not far from Bamberg), this was the summer residence (to escape the city heat and smells) and hunting lodge of the Bamberg prince-bishops.
+Built in the 17th century and located just outside Mummelsdorf, this was the Bamberg prince-bishops’ summer residence and hunting lodge.
 Its White Hall was an important stateroom for hosting visitors; its ceilings are magnificently painted.
-The palace is surrounded by a manicured garden.
 Our guide told us that there was a salt lick outside the prince-bishop’s bedroom window, so he could watch animals as he peered outside in the morning after he awoke.

 NUREMBERG, Germany

-The second largest city in Bavaria (after Munich), Nuremberg (Nürnberg in German) has over 500,000 residents, and over 35% of them are immigrants.
+The second largest city in Bavaria (after Munich), Nuremberg (Nürnberg) has over 500,000 residents, and over 35% of them are immigrants.
 A major force in German history, it is probably best known for its Christmas markets and its place in World War II history.
-When visiting today, you can still see the moat, a centuries-old defensive measure, that encircled the city centuries ago.
+When visiting today, you can still see the moat that encircled the city centuries ago.

-- Imperial Palace (Kaiserburg in German) – The seat of power from the Middle Ages, this palace welcomed visiting emperors and other distinguished dignitaries.
-Today, mere mortals like you and me can visit the palace and its gardens.
+The seat of power from the Middle Ages, this palace welcomed visiting emperors and other distinguished dignitaries.

 REGENSBURG, Germany